-On July 13, 2011 the Food and Drug Administration” rel=”nofollow” issued a warning to women regarding serious complications which have been reported resulting from use of trans vaginal mesh to repair pelvic organ prolapse (POP).
+On July 13, 2011, the Food and Drug Administration issued a warning to women regarding serious complications that have been reported resulting from the use of transvaginal mesh to repair pelvic organ prolapse (POP).

 This is the second FDA warning on this issue in the last 3 years.
 The surgical procedure involving mesh is commonly referred to as a bladder sling or pelvic sling.

-The problem with this procedure, however, is that it can result in serious complications which may be irreversible.
-Between 2008 and 2010thousands of women have reported complications to the FDA from this surgery.
+The problem with this procedure, however, is that it can result in serious complications that may be irreversible.
+Between 2008 and 2010, thousands of women have reported complications from this surgery to the FDA.

 The most commonly reported complications include erosion of the mesh through the vagina causing pain, infection, bleeding, pain during intercourse, organ perforation and urinary problems.

-The FDA has now reported that there is no clear evidence that use of transvaginal mesh is better than other types of surgery and, further, that the use of mesh may expose patients to greater risks than conventional surgery.
+The FDA has now reported that there is no clear evidence that the use of transvaginal mesh is better than other types of surgery and, furthermore, that the use of mesh may expose patients to greater risks than conventional surgery.